br0keh/cc-checker/README.md

 ## Usage

 ```
-Paste your credit card list into the text area and click "Start verification"
+Paste your credit card list into the text area and click "Start check"
 ```

 ## Credits